projectacrn/acrn-hypervisor/doc/tutorials/enable_ivshmem.rst

    .. note:: You can define up to eight ``ivshmem`` hv-land shared regions.

-- Build the XML configuration, refer to :ref:`getting-started-building`
+- Build with the XML configuration, refer to :ref:`getting-started-building`.

-ivshmem notification mechanism
+Ivshmem Notification Mechanism
 ******************************

 Notification (doorbell) of ivshmem device allows VMs with ivshmem